doradohunter/medp-33100-final/README.md

 ## **Credits**

 - Google Fonts.
-- Any owners of the images we used for our memories.
+- Any owners of the images we used for our memories
-- We used YouTube for some features as well.
+- We used YouTube for some features as well

 ## **Future Enhancements**

 - Pagination
 - Make each tag a different color
-- Add a way to show image on cards before it's hovered over so the cards have more style.
+- Add a way to show image on cards before it's hovered over so the cards have more style
 - Adding sounds